GSA/USSM/_pages/marketplace/fleet.md

                 </div>

                   <p>
- <B>In 2023, the Federal fleet was comprised of over 670,000 vehicles, drove over 4.6 billion miles, and reported costs of $5.5 billion to sustain operations<SUP>1</SUP></B><BR><BR>These operations present as an opportunity to continue striving towards efficiencies in the agency costs associated with maintenance, fuel, and acquisition overhead needed to manage the Federal fleet.
-A shared strategy ensures the Federal fleet continues to meet agency mission needs while supporting goals that align with broader federal priorities such as (1) fiscal responsibility, (2) <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and (3) <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.
+ <B>In 2023, the Federal fleet was comprised of over 670,000 vehicles, drove over 4.6 billion miles, and reported costs of $5.5 billion to sustain operations<SUP>1</SUP></B><BR><BR>These operations present as an opportunity to continue striving towards efficiencies in agency costs associated with maintenance, fuel, and acquisition overhead needed to manage the Federal fleet.
+A shared strategy ensures the Federal fleet continues to meet agency mission needs while supporting goals that align with broader federal fleet priorities such as (1) fiscal responsibility, (2) <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and (3) <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.

 </p>

 Common priorities in agency fleet management include:
 <ul>
-<LI>Agency Fleet Inventory Optimization</LI>
+<LI>Fleet Inventory Optimization to Mission</LI>
 <LI>Sustainability and Compliance</LI>
 <LI>Data-Driven Decision Making</LI>
 <LI>Improved Vehicle Lifecycle Cost Analysis</LI>